 Giving communities a greater say and control of their local area is a central theme of Government policy.

-East Cambridgeshire District Council supports community-led development and has a special planning policy, Growth 6: Community-led Development, that encourages this.
+East Cambridgeshire District Council supports community-led development and has a special planning policy, Growth 6: Community-led Development (PDF), that encourages this.

 The planning policy lets communities bring forward sites in areas close to village or town boundaries which might be outside the normal development envelope.
 The community decides itself what is appropriate and will be supported by evidence of community engagement and feedback.
 These sites could include affordable housing, workspaces, community buildings and other amenities.
 The project could also include some ‘market housing’ for sale to help pay for the community development if it would otherwise not go ahead.